mgifford/Food-W3C-Kobe/README.md

 Content is shared under Creative Commons Attribution 4.0 (CC BY 4.0).
 See [LICENSE](LICENSE) for details.

+--

+## Acknowledgments
+AI may have been used to generate this.

 ---

 ## Code of Conduct